bernibra/RESOLDRE/README.md

 with each other.

-The first thing we can do is check whether the probability values generated using the PGLMM (provided by the function `probability_estimation`) follow a similar profile to that of the example in Figure 1.
+The first thing we can do is check whether the probability values generated using the PGLMM (provided by function `probability_estimation`) follow a similar profile to that of the example in Figure 1.